Target posts a stunning drop in profit. Stock plunges - KTVZ

 The retail giant reported a stunning 52% drop in profit for the first quarter, badly missing Wall Street’s forecasts.
 The company blamed higher expenses due to continued supply chain disruptions.
 Consumers also are holding back on nonessential purchases because of rampant inflation.

 Target’s bad news dragged down the broader market as well.
-The Dow fell nearly 550 points, or 1.7%.
-The S&P 500 was down 2%.
+The Dow fell more than 1,160 points, or 3.6%.
+The S&P 500 was down 4%.
 Retailers Dollar Tree, Dollar General, Tractor Supply, Costco and Best Buy were among the biggest losers in the index.

 “We faced unexpectedly high costs, driven by a number of factors, resulting in profitability that came in well below our expectations, and well below where we expect to operate over time,” said Target CEO Brian Cornell in the earnings press release Wednesday.